07th Expansion presents. Welcome to Rokkenjima (Six eaves island).

 Story (9) - Welcome to the second question arc of Umineko.
 If you're reading this review, then that means you know the story already: The Ushiromiya family is called to a family meeting, a typhoon shows up, and the people of Rokkenjima start dying off in a sick ritual to revive a witch.

-The first part of Episode 2 has a very slow start compared to Episode 1, but we get to explore the relationship between Shannon & George, and Jessica & Kanon.
+of Episode 2 has a very slow start compared to Episode 1, but we get to explore the relationship between Shannon & George, and Jessica & Kanon.
 There's also the fact that Beatrice plays a major part in developing both of these relationships, and she actually has a main role now(as in you actually see her).
 It really sets the stage for the later parts of Episode 2.
 It's basically a romantic sub-plot.

 The story, at its heart, is a mystery.
 While people of Rokkenjima are dying, Battler and Beatrice are watching this "game" from the parallel world.
 This is where Umineko really shines, as I've never seen such a debate of the likes of what Battler and Beatrice have.
 Every time someone dies, Battler must explain to Beatrice a human's way of the death, as he has to deny the witch in order to win.Beatrice's goal is to convince Battler that witches exist.
 The logic both Battler and Beatrice use are twisted, and some of the most complex arguments I've read in anything.
 Argument terms such as "Devil's Proof", a argument where something cannot be proved or disproved, are used and reversed in quick succession.
 It's almost like the words themselves are bullets, as they fire out as quick as a machine gun.